-Disability insurance companies play a numbers game – they know that for every 10 denial letters they issue, only a couple claimants will make their way to an experienced long term disability company.
+Disability insurance companies play a numbers game – they know that for every 10 denial letters they issue, only a couple of claimants will make their way to an experienced long-term disability attorney.
 Good thing for the insurance companies.
 Bad thing for unsuspecting and disabled claimants.

 Here is an example of a dishonest claim practice that you should be aware of if you have a long-term disability case.

 “Rick” was a high-level executive at a software company.
 He had a job that required a lot of complex thinking and decision-making.
 He was responsible for dealing with major contracts and employee issues.
 But, because he did his job primarily seated at his desk and working on his phone or computer - from a physical standpoint, his office job was classified as sedentary.

 Rick suffered a stroke and began experiencing significant cognitive deficits and chronic, severe pain.